-The computational domain/container is a cylinder with a length, L, and a radius, R, that encloses a nanowire of radius $r_0$ located along its axis $(R \gg r_0)$ .
-The growth of nanoclusters on the nanowire, which has the diamond cubic crystal structure, is determined by the diffusion fluxes of free atoms from the surrounding space to the nanowire surface at a given concentration, $n{free}$ , of these atoms near the side wall of the cylinder.
-Free atoms hop in random directions with a fixed-length step, $\ell$ , and are reflected by the boundary of the container.
+The computational domain/container is a cylinder with a length, L, and a radius, R, that encloses a nanowire of radius r_0 located along its axis ($R \gg r_0$).
+The growth of nanoclusters on the nanowire, which has the diamond cubic crystal structure, is determined by the diffusion fluxes of free atoms from the surrounding space to the nanowire surface at a given concentration, n{free} , of these atoms near the side wall of the cylinder.
+Free atoms hop in random directions with a fixedlength step, l , and are reflected by the boundary of the container.
 They can attach to the surface of the nanowire at vacant sites that are contiguous to the sites occupied by the nanowire atoms.
 Each site represents a region in space delineated by the Wigner-Seitz unit-lattice cell.
-If one of the atoms hops into such a cell, it becomes attached to the nanowire and located at the center of the corresponding Wigner-Seitz cell.
-It should be noted that the hopping attempt is blocked when the atoms try to hop into the occupied lattice sites.
+If one of the atoms hops into such a cell, it becomes attached to the nanowire and located at the center of the atoms try to hop into the occupied lattice sites.
 When an atom is attached, it can either move on the surface of the nanostructure (the rules of surface dynamics will be addressed shortly) or detach from it and become free again.

 We represent the dynamics of the nanosystem in the form of sequential frames of a "cartoon".
-For a detailed description of the process, the time interval between two consecutive frames, $\Delta t$ , should be chosen such that each atom makes no more than one jump during this time.
-Free atoms are the most mobile, therefore the logical choice of the unit of time in our model is the scattering time of these atoms, $\tau$ , i.e. $\Delta t/\tau = 1$ .
-The frequency of jumps of bound surface atoms to the nearest vacancies of the crystal lattice, $\nu$ , is lower than $1/\Delta t$ , $\nu < 1/\Delta t$ .
-In dimensionless units $\nu < 1$ , or P < 1, where P ( $P = \nu$ ) is the jump probability, which, moreover, is rather inhomogeneous on the nanostructure surface.
+For a detailed description of the process, the time interval between two consecutive frames, Δt , should be chosen such that each atom makes no more than one jump during this time.
+Free atoms are the most mobile, therefore the logical choice of the unit of time in our model is the scattering time of these atoms, τ , i.e. $\Delta t/\tau = 1$.
+The frequency of jumps of bound surface atoms to the nearest vacancies of the crystal lattice, v, is lower than $1/\Delta t$, $v < 1/\Delta t$.
+In dimensionless units v < 1, or P < 1, where P (P = v) is the jump probability, which, moreover, is rather inhomogeneous on the nanostructure surface.
 Therefore, per unit time, we randomly scan over the entire system of free and bound atoms and determine for the selected atoms the result of two successive random events - (i) whether the atom will jump and (ii) to which of the nearest vacancies it will move if the jump occurs.
 We define this calculating procedure of the next frame of system evolution as one Monte Carlo (MC) step.
 Thus, on average, each free atom hops once per unit of time, whereas lattice atoms have only one hopping attempt on average.